Tennessee Democratic Party: 1824–1860

-Post Civil War Era – New Deal Era
+1860–1945

 In 1864, President Abraham Lincoln selected Tennessee Democrat Andrew Johnson to be his running mate for the 1864 Presidential Election under the National Union Party ticket.
 Lincoln would go on to win re-election for a second term, but his second term was cut short when John Wilkes Booth shot and killed President Lincoln at Ford's Theater.
 Johnson would serve the remainder of Lincoln's term.
 During his one term in office, he became the first President in US History to be Impeached by the House of Representatives, but he was later acquitted by one vote in a Senate trial.
 Johnson is currently the last Democrat from Tennessee to be President.

 When the Civil War ended, the political landscape had changed in Tennessee.
 Tennessee had been under military control since February 1862 when Union forces captured the State Capitol of Nashville.
 When civilian control had returned, aided by a wartime edict by then Military Governor Andrew Johnson that barred Confederate sympathizers from holding political office, the Republican Party took control of Tennessee State Government in March 1865.
 Along with control of the General Assembly, Republicans controlled the Governor's office for the first time with the election William G. Brownlow.

 During the years Republicans had control of the General Assembly, they expanded the right to vote to newly freed slaves, disenfranchised former Confederates, and passed a law that would allow the Governor to declare Martial Law in individual counties in order to combat the influence of the Ku Klux Klan.
 However, by 1869 Republican dominance in state politics began to subside as Democrats in the state took control of state government.
 The Democratic Party would then work to undo the reforms enacted by the Brownlow administration over the next few years.

 By the time Reconstruction ended in 1877, Democrats were firmly in control of Tennessee Government, but that control came at an ultimate cost to many of the state's African American voters.
 From the end of the Civil War until the Civil Rights Movement of the 1950s and 1960s, African American's voted exclusively for Republicans, but when Southern Conservative Democrats regained control of Southern Legislatures they would enact a series of racist laws known as Jim Crow Laws, that specifically codified racist views into law.
 Because of these laws passed after the end of Reconstruction, generations of African American citizens would face extreme racial discrimination in everyday life, the rise of lynching, and the rise of segregation.